ivowang/how-to-use-claude-the-smart-way/README.md

 - `scripts/`   — one-off analysis; not source of truth
 - `notebooks/` — exploration only; never import from these

+## Network
+We're behind the Great Firewall.
+If `pip`, `git`, HuggingFace, or any OpenAI/Google endpoint hangs, run `clashon` to enable the proxy and retry.
+A hang is almost always a network issue, not a bug — don't debug the wrong problem.

+## LLM API access
+API keys for Qwen / GPT / Gemini / Claude live in `.env` at the repo root.
+Load them with `python-dotenv` or `source .env`.
+Never hardcode a key in a script, and never commit `.env`.

+## Git
+Remote is `github.com/ivowang/how-to-use-claude-the-smart-way`.
+Commit and push regularly; prefer small, self-contained commits over a single end-of-day dump.

 ## Gotchas
 - Eval silently skips NaN-loss batches; check `logs/skipped.txt` after every run
 - Do NOT upgrade torch past 2.3.1 — breaks the custom CUDA kernel in `src/ops/`